Pylons/pyramid/docs/narr/hybrid.rst

 Registering a Default View for a Route That Has a ``view`` Attribute
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. note:: As of :app:`Pyramid` 1.1 this issue is deprecated along with
+    the ability to add views directly to the :term:`route configuration`.

 It is an error to provide *both* a ``view`` argument to a :term:`route
 configuration` *and* a :term:`view configuration` which names a